pypa/pipx/docs/explanation/scope.md

 state, the caller must supply a path, for example to a future `pipx apply tools.toml` command.
 The manifest must contain desired application state and reject arbitrary command defaults.

-Resolved dependency state must use the PyPA [`pylock.toml` specification](https://packaging.python.org/en/latest/specifications/pylock-toml/).
-The standard permits `pylock.toml` and named files such as `pylock.black.toml` when a manifest needs more than one lock. pipx must not use `requirements.txt` as a state or lock format.
+Resolved dependency state uses the PyPA
+[`pylock.toml` specification](https://packaging.python.org/en/latest/specifications/pylock-toml/).
+The standard permits
+`pylock.toml` and named files such as `pylock.black.toml` when a manifest needs more than one lock.
+`pipx install --lock` accepts an explicit path. pipx does not use `requirements.txt` as a state or lock format.

 Top-level pipx options describe policy that pip and uv can both honor.
 A control supported by one backend stays in the arguments for that backend until both backends can provide the same contract.